Details: New Air France La Premiere First Class Cabin

 • According to Air France CEO Anne Rigail, “we aim to position it as the best in the world”

-Below are a couple of slides from the recent presentation.
+Below are a couple of slides from a recent investor day presentation, mentioning the new product.

 Air France-KLM investor day presentation